beyond2013/ProgIntro/CCharactersNStrings.md

 Every function—except for strncpy —appends the null character to its result.

-Functions strncpy and strncat specify a parameter of type size\_t .
+Functions strncpy and strncat specify a parameter of type size\_t, which is a type defined by the C standard as the integral type of the value returned by operator `sizeof`.

 Function strcpy copies its second argument (a string) into its first argument—a character array that you must ensure is large enough to store the string and its terminating null character, which is also copied.

 Function strncpy is equivalent to strcpy , except that strncpy specifies the number of characters to be copied from the string into the array.